astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 #### See your Example DAG

-The `example_dag` in your directory should be populated in the Airflow UI on your local your machine.
+The `example_dag` in your directory should be populated in the Airflow UI on your local machine.

 ![Example DAG](https://assets2.astronomer.io/main/docs/getting-started/sample_dag.png)